NhanPhamThanh-IT/Tutorials-And-Chill/README.md

 ## Table of Content

-1. Introduction to Git
+1. Git Tutorial
-2. Git Basics
+2. Git and Github
-3. Git Installation
+3. Git Contribute
-4. Git Commands
+4. Git Advanced
-5. Git and GitHub
+5. Git Undo
-6. Git and GitHub in VS Code
-7. Git and GitHub in Android Studio
-8. Git and GitHub in Pycharm
-9. Git and GitHub Deployment
-10. Git Collaborating
-11. Git Advanced

 ## Internal Working of Git
 Git uses a decentralized model where each developer has their own copy of the repository and works immediately on the project.
 Git manages the projects with repositories and can clone a project to operate locally on it.